 For more definitions of different financial and mortgage-related terms, check out our glossary.

 If you're confused about your credit score, read our Guide: What is a Bad Credit Score

 If you want to apply for a Right to Buy mortgage but are worried about your score, read our Guide: How to Improve Your Credit Score Before You Apply For a Mortgage

 Unlike others, we’re experienced in all kinds of bad credit mortgages, Right to Buy mortgages included.
-Our platform uses a clever algorithm to match you to the perfect bad credit mortgage broker for your unique situation.
-Someone who’s up for the challenge, and has a proven track record of making bad credit mortgages possible for people like you.
-Get started
+Our friendly Mortgage Experts are up for the challenge, and has a proven track record of making bad credit mortgages possible for people like you.
+Get started.

 Applying for a mortgage or understanding your options shouldn't be confusing, yet there are just so many myths doing the rounds and it's not easy to know where to turn to get the right advice.